KonradinG/sem5-pw-cis/SECURITY.md

 - Independent from vulnerability scanning (no coupling with Trivy pipeline)
 - Includes test images from the [example-voting-app](https://github.com/dockersamples/example-voting-app) (added as test per Prof. Nestler's recommendation)

-**Note on Test Images:** The example-voting-app images contain known vulnerabilities and are excluded from the CVE-Gate blocking mechanism to demonstrate full pipeline capabilities including high-severity vulnerability tracking and reporting.
+**Note on Test Images:** The example-voting-app images (`vote`, `result`, `worker`) contain known vulnerabilities and are excluded from the CVE-Gate blocking mechanism to demonstrate full pipeline capabilities including high-severity vulnerability tracking and reporting.
+All vulnerabilities are still scanned, reported in GitHub Issues, tracked in audit logs, and visible in the security dashboard.
+Only the blocking mechanism is skipped for these test images.

 ### How to Obtain the SBOM